 Consider, for example, the part of a star schema shown in Figure 4.3, which contains the fact table Sales and the dimension table Book.
 A common query pattern is to join Sales and Book to investigate how books sell.
 Without a join index, this would lead to a nested-loop join or a hash join.
 With the join index shown in Figure 4.3, however, the join is already computed and stored.
 For each row in Book, the join index holds a list of pointers to rows in Sales that join to that row in Book.
 For example, it can be seen that the row with RowID 1 in Book joins with the rows with RowIDs 2, 4, 5, and 8 in Sales.
-Note that the RowIDs are pointers to the rows in the tables allowing the rows to be retrieved quickly.
-Instead of storing lists of pointers to rows, position bitmaps can be stored.
+Note that the RowIDs are pointers to rows, position bitmaps can be stored.